 - Students may choose one or more of the departmental or interdisciplinary majors described in the central section of this Catalogue (see Courses of Instruction for particular subjects), or they may design an individualized major.

-- Departmental majors allow a student to study a single discipline in depth and some departments offer concentrations (also called tracks) within the major that prepare students for a specific set of careers or graduate study programs.
+- Departmental majors listed under the BA degree allow a student to study a single discipline in depth and some departments offer concentrations (also called tracks) within the major that prepare students for a specific set of careers or graduate study programs.
 Cornell currently offers departmental majors in: Art History, Studio Art, Biology, Business, Chemistry, French, German, Russian, Spanish, Computer Science, Economics and Business, Elementary Education, Engineering, Engineering Sciences, English, Geology, History, Kinesiology, Mathematics, Managment, Music, Philosophy, Physics, Politics, Psychology, Religion, Sociology, and Theatre & Dance.

 - Individualized majors are programs that students design themselves to meet their particular needs and interests.
 Such a major involves a minimum of nine course credits to include four courses at the 300 level or above from at least two disciplines (not counting the capstone experience); a capstone experience (e.g., a course, independent study, or internship) at the 300 level or above; and at least six courses at or above the 200 level.
 A narrative that explains how these courses create a coherent major and describes how the capstone experience will synthesize the courses into a cohesive program of study is to be filed with the contract for this major.
 This type of major is a contract between the student and a committee of three faculty members chosen by the student.
 The contract for an individualized major must be signed by the student, the members of the committee, and the Registrar, acting for the Dean of the College.
 Any changes in the contract must be approved in writing by all members of the committee.
 The contract and any changes must be filed with the Registrar.
 The student must complete a minimum of 10 course credits after initially filing this form with the Registrar.
 For more information, consult the Registrar.